ExpressLRS/Docs/docs/partners-program.md

 the next steps.
 We’ll work with you throughout the process to ensure a smooth path to compatibility and official support.

+!!! tip "Talk to us early"
+    The best time to reach out is **before** you finalize a design or commit to tooling.
+Early collaboration helps us flag compatibility and hardware-spec questions while changes are still cheap, saves you time and rework down the line, and keeps the experience consistent for the pilots who will fly your product.

 Let’s build something great together.

 ## Press Kit